learn-co-students/ruby-oo-self-person-lab-atx01-seng-ft-071320/README.md

 3. The `take_bath` method should increment the person's hygiene points by four and return the string "♪ Rub-a-dub just relaxing in the tub ♫".

-4. The `work_out` method should increment the person's happiness by two points, decrease their hygiene by three points, and return the Queen lyrics, "♪ another one bites the dust ♫".
+4. The `work_out` method should increment the person's happiness by two points, decrease their hygiene by three points, and return the Queen lyrics, .

 5. The `call_friend` method should accept another instance of the Person class, or "friend".
 The method should increment the caller and the callee's happiness points by three.
 If Stella calls her friend Felix, the method should return "Hi Felix!
 It's Stella.
 How are you?"